Showing posts with label 2017. Show all posts

 5) Arcade samples played using the DMA hardware.

-From what I've seen, heard, and played, this is looking to be a tremendous project.
-To take one of my favourite Atari ST racers, and improve upon that using the STe hardware, is going to be mind-blowingly exciting.
+From what I've seen, heard, and played, this is a tremendous project.
+To take one of my favourite Atari ST racers, and improve upon it using the STe hardware, is going to be mind-blowing!!
+Good luck Peter - I cannot wait!!

 Sunday, September 24, 2017